-Scott Dalton and Jackie Sullivan are troubleshooters for the President.
+Scott Dalton and Jackie Sullivan are agents for the American President.

 Dalton had been a quarterback in college before learning to fly jets for the Marines, including action during the first Gulf War.
 After the conflict, he left the Corps and became an agent for the CIA, serving for several years.
 His reputation as a man who got the job done eventually brought him to the attention of the White House who began to ask for him by name.
 After a few years of dealing with the bureaucracy, he quit and formed his own security company, under which he continued to take assignments from the President.